 - Swarm attractor

 All you will need to do is place a ¾’ entrance in the nuc box or old hive body.
-You’ll then need to place some new hives in the box but also use a couple of old frames that have old comb in them.
+You’ll then place some new hives in the box but also use a couple of old frames that have an old comb in them.

 Then you’ll need to choose your swarm attractor.

 You can use lemongrass oil, you can purchase swarm lures (such as Swarm Commander), or you can use an old queen—which is the best swarm attractor.